Domestic Violence Is A Serious Matter. PCB Can Help!

 Domestic violence can happen between spouses, people living together, whether romantically involved or not, or people who are dating.
 It includes those same-sex relationships.
 Men can be abused as well as women.
 People who are being stalked are also considered victims of abuse.

 It is important to find an attorney that understands that any type of abuse is serious.
 It must be investigated and taken seriously.
 Research shows that the victim is at greatest danger at the time she leaves.
 Coordination with domestic violence victim advocates and the police are critical components in resolving these difficult cases.

-The St. Louis family law attorneys at Paule, Camazine and Blumenthal will help abused individuals find safety, both emotionally and physically.
+The St. Louis and Clayton, MO, family law attorneys at Paule, Camazine and Blumenthal will help abused individuals find safety, both emotionally and physically.